yangyinuo823/undercoverAI/README.md

    - **If Undercover is voted out** → Civilians win!
 Game ends.
    - **If a Civilian is voted out** → The game continues with the remaining players.
 A new round starts (Round 2, 3, …) back at the Description phase.
    - **If only 1 Civilian remains** → Undercover wins!
 Game ends.
+5. **Guess the AI** — **All human players** (whether they won or lost the round) guess who the AI player was.
+The AI's identity is revealed only after everyone has submitted their guess.
+Correct guessers are credited as "AI Spotters."

 **Eliminated players** are muted for the rest of the game and cannot describe, chat, or vote in later rounds.